jlw-ecoevo/gRodon2/README.md

 # `gRodon`

-`gRodon` is an R package to estimate maximal growth rates of prokaryotes and microbial eukaryotes (**new in v2.0.0**) from genome-wide codon usage statistics.
-You can find a detailed tutorial (vignette) on how to use the `gRodon` package [here](https://jlw-ecoevo.github.io/gRodon-vignette).
+`gRodon` is an R package to estimate maximal growth rates of prokaryotes and microbial eukaryotes (**new in v2**) from genome-wide codon usage statistics. **You can find a detailed tutorial (vignette) on how to use the `gRodon` package [here](https://jlw-ecoevo.github.io/gRodon-vignette).**

-You can use `gRodon` to get maximal growth rate predictions from individual **genomes**, as well-as bulk community-wide average growth rates from **metagenomes**.
+You can use `gRodon` to get maximal growth rate predictions from individual *genomes*, as well-as bulk community-wide average growth rates from *metagenomes*.

 To run `gRodon` you will need a fasta file with your coding sequence (ORFs), as well as a list of highly expressed proteins (typically ribosomal proteins).
 If you would like to run abundance-weighted metagenome mode you will also need mean depth of coverage estimates for each of your ORFs.